 What do you think of losses on the trade market?
 Silly question, isn’t it?
 I’m sure every trader knows the sour feeling of defeat.
 The feeling the whole world is just against you, while you’re the most unhappy person in this world.
 But trust me, it could be worse, much worse than this!

-In this article, I’d like to emphasis 7 traders who lost 2 billions dollars and more.
+In this article, I’d like to emphasize 7 traders who lost 2 billions dollars and more.
 Perhaps, this list could be longer, but because of the secretive nature of many hedge funds and fund managers, some notable losses may never be reported to the public.

-So, it is worth killing yourself and distracting your nerves for losing a few thousands?
+So, it is worth killing yourself and distracting your nerves for losing a few thousand?
 One is right for sure: money can not disappear completely.
 If someone is loosing on trade market, someone else is definitely making a profit.